NavigationContentFooter

 apt install python3

-8. To make Ansbile work with Python 3, specify the Python interpreter in a var or in the inventory.
+8. To make Ansbile work with Python 3, specify the Python interpreter in a var or the inventory.

 - hosts: all